-If the lowest cell voltage in the battery drops below 3000 mV, the battery enters a pre-charge state where only 680 mA is requested until all cell voltages in the pack have reached 3100 mV.
-Once all cell voltages are $\geq 3100 \text{mV}$ , the pack will resume typical charge behavior so long as the previous condition isn't still met.
-At 4200 mV, the battery will have reached termination voltage and the charge current will begin to taper.
+If the highest cell voltage in the battery drops below 3000mV or if the lowest cell voltage in the battery drops below 2750mV, the battery enters a pre-charge state where only 1000mA is requested until the highest cell voltage in the pack has reached 3100mV at which point it will resume typical charge behavior so long as neither of the previous conditions are still met.
+At 4200mV, the battery will have reached termination voltage and the charge current will begin to taper.